4 plants in the New Zealand bush you can eat in a survival situation

 • onion weed leaves, finely chopped

 • young pūhā leaves

 • small comfrey leaves

 fennel foliage and/or mint leaves

 • olive oil, lemon juice, crushed garlic

 • violet flowers

-You will not need large amounts of this salad, the flavours are amazing and varied, and the density of this salad will satisfy your hunger much sooner than an ordinary salad.
+You won’t need to eat large amounts of this salad.
+The flavours are amazing and varied, and the density of this salad will satisfy your hunger much sooner than an ordinary salad.

 The internet is full of excellent resources to learn more about edible wild plants, just make sure you always double (actually triple) check your information.
 The best book for native edible plants has to be A Field Guide to the Native Edible Plants of New Zealand by Andrew Crowe.
 First published in 1984, this book is still the bible for people wanting to learn more about New Zealand native edible plants.
 Find a local wild food group or programme and go along to one of the many wild food workshops offered around the country.

 For all sorts of survival information, including wild plant foods, check out www.waypostsurvival.com